hyper63/weather/README.md

 * Show wind and tidal information from weatherbit
 * Convert web app to mobile app using capacitorjs
 * What else?

+> This workshop is designed to continue to practice and re-enforce component architecture concepts.
+So feel free to go through the workshop as a tutorial a couple of times to get some refinement.
+Then, try to create the app with no direction from the guide, see what you remember, and see what you don't, then refer to complete the parts you are not familar with, then repeat.

 ### Thank you!